 Guess what folks?
-I made nut energy bars in my home kitchen and they turned out great 😋.
+I made energy bars in my home kitchen and they turned out great 😋.
 I shaped them into truffles hence the name energy bar truffles.
 I was so surprised at how delicious they tasted.
-These protein-bar truffles actually look like chocolate truffles making them even more appealing and fun to eat.
-Positively a powerhouse of a snack this is.

 Nuts, super seeds, cocoa and honey

 The ingredients in these truffles are all-natural good for you stuff.
-There is nothing in the truffle that will make you feel guilty after you have it.
 It has walnuts, almonds, unsweetened shredded coconut, hemp seeds, chia seeds, flax meal, raisins, cardamom, unsweetened cocoa powder, honey, and coconut oil.

 Just mix in a food processor and roll into truffles

-I know the ingredient list seems long, but when you consider that all you do is mix it all together in the food processor and then role it into truffles – why wouldn’t you make such a good for you healthy snack?
+I know the ingredient list seems long, but when you consider that all you do is mix it together in the food processor and role into truffles – why wouldn’t you make such a healthy snack?

 Honey the sweetener of choice

-No matter how healthy these truffles are, they have to taste good for one to want to have these in the first place, so these truffles do have honey to add a bit of sweetness, as I found the raisins I added didn’t give enough sweetness to my liking.
+No matter how healthy these truffles are, they have to taste good, so these truffles do have honey to add a bit of sweetness.
 If you don’t have a sweet tooth like I do, try making these truffles without the honey, or adjust the honey quantity down according to your sweetness level.
 Here is the recipe.